ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 Package dependencies
 --------------------

 PyGeometry is supported on Python version 3.8 and later.
-As indicated in `Moving to require Python 3 <https://python3statement.org/>`_, previous versions of Python are no longer supported.
+As indicated in the `Moving to require Python 3 <https://python3statement.org/>`_ statement, previous versions of Python are no longer supported.

 PyGeometry dependencies are automatically checked when packages are installed.
 These projects are required dependencies for PyGeometry:

 * `ansys-api-geometry <https://pypi.org/project/ansys-api-geometry/>`_: Used for supplying
-  gRPC code generated from Protobuf (PROTO) files.
+  gRPC code generated from Protobuf (PROTO) files
-* `NumPy <https://pypi.org/project/numpy/>`_: Used for data array access.
+* `NumPy <https://pypi.org/project/numpy/>`_: Used for data array access
-* `Pint <https://pypi.org/project/Pint/>`_: Used for measurement units.
+* `Pint <https://pypi.org/project/Pint/>`_: Used for measurement units
-* `PyVista <https://pypi.org/project/pyvista/>`_: Used for interactive 3D plotting.
+* `PyVista <https://pypi.org/project/pyvista/>`_: Used for interactive 3D plotting
-* `SciPy <https://pypi.org/project/scipy/>`_: Used for geometric transformations.
+* `SciPy <https://pypi.org/project/scipy/>`_: Used for geometric transformations

 PyPI
 ----

-Before installing PyGeometry, make sure that you have the latest version of `pip`_ with this command:
+Before installing PyGeometry, to make sure that you have the latest version of `pip`_, run this command:

 .. code:: bash

    python -m pip install -U pip

-Then, install PyGeometry with this command:
+Then, to install PyGeometry, run this command:

 .. code:: bash